chen3feng/blade-build/doc/en/build_file.md

  * srcs: list or string, the source file needed to build the object, usually in the current directory, or in a subdirectory relative to the current directory
  * deps: list or string, other targets on which the object depends

+We also provide a [glob](functions.md#glob) function to generate the source files list.

 The allowed format of deps:

  * "//path/to/dir/:name" target in other directories, path is the path from BLADE_ROOT, and name is the target name to be relied upon.
 When you see it, you know where it is.